 Editorial note: WhyTrax isn’t the only good record Orange Milk Records has released in the past two weeks but since our objective is to give space to more collective as possible we decided to review the one that we liked the most (it has not been an easy choice).
 You should definitely check their Bandcamp page and listen to the other new records they’ve published, tho.

 Album: Fog / Shrine

 A team-up between Burial and The Bug is without a doubt the ultimate wet dream of any UK Bass fan (only way to make it better would be to add Andy Stott to the mix, I think), and since the planets aligned or some sh*it, William Emmanuel Bevan and Kevin Martin have decided to create a new alias, known as Flame 1, and release a two-track record, turning this dream into reality.
-I would be lying if I say that I wasn’t a little bit worried when I’ve heard about it, because the latest works of both these artists, despite being interesting and fun to listen, seemed to miss some consistency and felt more like the search for a new direction than a proper stylistic statements.
+I would be lying if I say that I wasn’t a little bit worried when I’ve heard about it, because the latest works of both these artists, despite being interesting and fun to listen, seemed to miss some consistency and felt more like the search for a new direction than a proper stylistic statement.
 But, my God, in this new release these two beautiful English bastards know perfectly what they are doing.
-The fat, persistent, bass and drums, trademark of The Bug, are thrown into Burial’s echoing ambient spaces and continuously filtered in a anxious variation between bulky and bony, giving you the impression that the tracks are actually dissolving themselves while you are listening.
+The fat, persistent, bass and drums, a trademark of The Bug, are thrown into Burial’s echoing ambient spaces and continuously filtered in an anxious variation between bulky and bony, giving you the impression that the tracks are actually dissolving themselves while you are listening.
 So if you love one or both of these artists (as I do), you should just sit your ass down and listen to the perfect mix of two of the sounds that has defined the last decade of UK electronic dance music that is Fog / Shrine and hope that the first Flame 1 LP will take less time to be released than Burial’s third LP.